Engelberg/instaparse/README.md

 With no root tag, the parser just returns a sequence of children.
 So in the above example where *all* the tags are hidden, you just get a sequence of parsed elements.
 Sometimes that's what you want, but in general, I recommend that you don't hide the root tag, ensuring the output is a well-formed tree.

+#### Revealing hidden information

+Sometimes, after setting up the parser to hide content and tags, you temporarily want to reveal the hidden information, perhaps for debugging purposes.

+The optional keyword argument `:unhide :content` reveals the hidden content in the tree output.

+	=> (paren-ab-hide-both-tags "(aba)" :unhide :content)
+	("(" "a" "b" "a" ")")

+The optional keyword argument `:unhide :tags` reveals the hidden tags in the tree output.

+	=> (paren-ab-hide-both-tags "(aba)" :unhide :tags)
+	[:paren-wrapped [:seq-of-A-or-B "a" "b" "a"]]

+The optional keyword argument `:unhide :all` reveals all hidden information.

+	=> (paren-ab-hide-both-tags "(aba)" :unhide :all)
+	[:paren-wrapped "(" [:seq-of-A-or-B "a" "b" "a"] ")"]

 ### No Grammar Left Behind

 One of the things that really sets instaparse apart from other Clojure parser generators is that it can handle any context-free grammar.
 For example, some parsers only accept LL(1) grammars, others accept LALR grammars.
 Many of the libraries use a recursive-descent strategy that fail for left-recursive grammars.
 If you are willing to learn the esoteric restrictions posed by the library, it is usually possible to rework your grammar to fit that mold.
 But instaparse lets you write your grammar in whatever way is most natural.